kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/dive/doc.md

 - [icon-pin]: enable or disable adding new nodes to the graph when code is selected
-- [icon-lock]: when enabled, prevents nodes from beeing inadvertently moved
+- [icon-lock]: when enabled, prevents nodes from being inadvertently moved
-- [icon-settings]: choose whether code selection keeps node already added to the graph or only keeps nodes which are related to the current selection
+- [icon-settings]: choose whether code selection keeps nodes already added to the graph or only keeps nodes which are related to the current selection
 - [icon-display]: choose which layout algorithm to use
 - [icon-trash]: remove all nodes from the graph